FranklinEriksen/DataAggregatorAPI/README.md

 then I would try and make a test setup where I ensured the microservice could handle a high load.

-Equally I would also make tests to ensure that the data I save in the database is always in the correct formated, and likewise retrieved in the correct format.
+Equally I would also make tests to ensure that the data I save in the database is always in the correct formated, and likewise retrieved in the correct format, going through the API endpoints

 ## Future work